philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 honda.mileage = 'pwned';
 ```

 This limitation might not seem so bad if you're just writing code for yourself.
 You know what should and shouldn't be done with your objects, and hopefully you'll respect those rules.
-But if you're on a bigger team, and you're dealing with objects whose business rules aren't obvious to everyone, the ability to change object properties directly can be disastrous.
+But if you're on a bigger team, and you're dealing with objects whose business rules aren't obvious to everyone, having direct access to properties that should be private can be disasterous.

+The problem gets even worse when you need to change the names or implementation details of these private properties.
+If anyone depending on your code is accessing the private members directly (even though they shouldn't be), your changes will break their code.

 ## Privacy In JavaScript